-Significant wet-weather events and runoff are often associated with elevated microbial densities along Great Lakes Beaches.
-Point and non-point source contaminants are flushed into surface water from inflow and infiltration in common trench sanitary/storm sewer systems, combined sewer overflows (CSOs), urban stormwater including sediment, nutrients, pet and wildlife waste, sanitary sewer overflows, and illicit cross connections (Chaganti et. al, 2022).
+Table 7 below presents the monthly rainfall accumulation for the past ten years across the entire NEORSD service area using the 30 rain gauges in our precipitation monitoring network.
+Total rainfall for the entire recreation season in 2024 was the lowest it has been since 2016.
+June, July, August, and October were significantly dryer than the previous several years.
+Even though rainfall during the 2024 recreation season was lower than recent years, several high-intensity events still occurred during this time triggering combined sewer overflow (CSO) discharges.
+Significant wetweather events and runoff are often associated with elevated microbial densities along Great Lakes Beaches.
+Point and non-point source contaminants are flushed into surface water from inflow and infiltration in common trench sanitary/storm sewer systems, CSOs, urban stormwater including sediment, nutrients, pet and wildlife waste, sanitary sewer overflows, and illicit cross connections (Chaganti et. al, 2022).